The Future Energy Home™: Solar, Battery, and Smart Energy Systems in Massachusetts

 This means:

-For homeowners in Massachusetts, battery systems also integrate with programs like ConnectedSolutions, creating additional value over time.
+For homeowners in Massachusetts, solar battery storage systems also integrate with programs like ConnectedSolutions, creating additional value over time.

 Modern heat pumps replace traditional oil or gas systems with high-efficiency electric heating and cooling.